 3. Visit Falls of Foyers

-Falls of Foyers is a 62-metre waterfall on River Foyers which feeds Loch Ness.
+Falls of Foyers is a dramatic 62-metre waterfall on River Foyers which feeds Loch Ness.
 It’s a short walk from the car park in Foyers.
-From the carpark follow the path down steps and through woodland to reach the two viewpoints.
+From the carpark follow the path down steps and through the forest to reach the two viewpoints.
 The spectacular waterfall is well worth a visit and makes for a good short walk through stunning woodland.
 Depending on when you visit, the flow of the waterfall can change dramatically.
 Check out our contrasting pictures from two separate visits!
 Keep your eyes peeled for the elusive red squirrels!
 If you plan on completing this walk here is walkhighlands link.

 Dun Bonnet’s Cave is also located close to Foyers.
 The cave is purportedly where the real James Fraser, the 9th of Foyers hid out in for seven years following the battle of Culloden .
-The cave also features in season 3 of TV Series Outlander.
-The cave becomes a refuge for main character, Jamie Fraser.
+The cave also features in season 3 of TV Series Outlander where it becomes a refuge for main character, Jamie Fraser.
 This storyline is based on the real life James Fraser (chief of the Fraser clan) who took part in the Jacobite Rebellion of 1745.
 The entrance to the cave is in the picture below.
-There is enough room for one person to enter at a time.
-The cave opens up once you have squeezed inside.
-It’s best to take a map as it can be difficult to find (link below has map).
+The cave is very well hidden and it is an adventure to try and find it.
+You can read our blog below to get more details on the cave and its location.